GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 :	Timeout for SSH connections.
 If 0, there is no timeout and
         the client waits indefinitely.
 By default, 2 minutes.

+gerrit.useLegacyCredentials
+:	Use legacy credentials on secure.config which did not allow encryption
+	through a SecureStore provider.
+Legacy credentials should not be used in production and are provided purely for backward compatibility with existing secure.config files.
+When enabling the SecureStore in Gerrit, for instance, the secure-config.jar libModule, make sure that all existing replication credentials are encrypted.
+By default, false.

 replication.distributionInterval
 :	Interval in seconds for running the replication distributor.
 When
 	run, the replication distributor will add all persisted waiting tasks